rehierl/node-tree-outliner/3-basic-design/3-5-3-levels-of-implicitness.md

 if `x` strictly belongs to `s`.

 A node belongs to any section with which any of its ancestors is associated.
-Each node may belong to any number of sections.
+Each node may therefore belong to any number of different sections.

 <!-- ======================================================================= -->
 ## S{+}N

-Both `*.parentSection` object properties (i.e. `Node.*` and `Section.*`) can be combined in order to define semantically consistent paths, which point from subordinate subsequent nodes into the direction of superordinate presequent (sectioning) nodes:
+The `*.parentSection` object properties (i.e. `Node.*` and `Section.*`) combined define semantically consistent paths, which point from subordinate subsequent nodes into the direction of superordinate presequent (sectioning)
+nodes:

 ```
 u x ... x sk x ... x s x ...